Liverpool, Pennsylvania: School district

 Liverpool is part of the Greenwood School District, the campus of which is located in nearby Millerstown.

 Emergency services

-Liverpool's fire and emergency medical services are provided by the Liverpool Volunteer Fire Company.
+The Liverpool Volunteer Fire Company provides Liverpool's fire and emergency medical services.

 Demographics

-According to the 2010 Census, Liverpool was home to nine hundred and fifty-five people at the time.
+According to the 2010 census, Liverpool was home to nine hundred and fifty-five people.

 The population consisted of 47.2% males and 52.8% females.
 96.1% of residents were White, 1% were Asian, 0.6% were Hispanic, 0.5% were Black, 0.2% were Native Americans/Pacific Islanders, and 0.2% were of other races or two or more races.

 In 2010, the median household income was $35,517.